steinwurf/build-images/README.rst

 ----------

 We version our tools with semantic versioning.
 We separate the version of the package in the image from the version of the image.
-For example, if you add version 10 of clang, it would be called clang-10:1.0.0 in the above tag.
+For example, if you add a new version 10 of clang, it would be called clang-10:1.0.0 in the above tag.

+When you release a new version of an image, remember to update the 'latest'-tag, such that Github Actions workflows, that always use the latest version of the image, are updated.